 For buttery, flaky, tender pie crust, this perfect homemade pie crust recipe is foolproof!
-It's the best tasting pie crust I've ever eaten, AND it's also the easiest pie crust I've ever worked with.
+It tastes incredible, has a perfect texture, and is easy to make and roll out.
 The all butter (no shortening) pie crust dough is made using a food processor, vodka, and a secret family ingredient to create a delicious dough that's easy to roll out and ideal for creating lattice or other decorative tops.
 Keep reading for the recipe and all of my tips and tricks for how to make perfect pie crust!

 Jump to: